sapsan-wiki/sapsan-wiki.github.io/docs/overview/getting_started.md

 Lastly, Sapsan can be tried out in the demo-mode directly on the website - [sapsan.app](https://sapsan.app).
 There, one has limited editing capabilities but can explore the hyper-parameters and get a general understanding of what the framework is capable of.

+!!! bug "Offline"
+    [sapsan.app](https://sapsan.app) is temporarily offline while transitioning to a new hosting service.
+Please refer to [local GUI example](/overview/examples/local_examples/#gui-examples) for the demo.

 ### Running GUI
 In order to run it type in the following and follow the instructions - the interface will be opened in your browser
 ```